-Education and Awareness
+P. Education and Awareness

-The College conducts a program to educate students and employees about this Policy and its procedures.
-The education and awareness program is designed to promote awareness of sexual violence, domestic violence, dating violence, and stalking.

-Incoming students and new employees must take part in a mandatory primary prevention and awareness program.
-The program, at a minimum, shall include:

-- A statement that the College prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking; - The definition of domestic violence, dating violence, sexual assault, and stalking; - The definition of consent; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than such individual; - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks;

-- Information on possible sanctions, procedures to follow after an incident of sexual violence, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and - Written notification about available resources and services, and options for academic and work accommodations, if requested and reasonably available.
+- 1. The College conducts a program to educate students and employees about this Policy and its procedures.
+The education and awareness program is designed to promote awareness of sexual violence, domestic violence, dating violence, and stalking. - 2.
+The program, at a minimum, shall include: - A statement that the College prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking; - The definition of domestic violence, dating violence, sexual assault, and stalking; - The definition of consent; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than such individual; - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks: - Information on possible sanctions, procedures to follow after an incident of sexual violence, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and - Written notification about available resources and services, and options for academic and work accommodations, if requested and reasonably available. - 3.
+The College offers the prevention and awareness program to all new and existing students and employees.